CybersShell/backy/docs/content/config/remote-resources.md

 If using S3, you should use the s3 protocol URI: `s3://bucketName/key/path`.
 You will also need to set the env variable `S3_ENDPOINT` to the appropriate value.
 The flag `--s3-endpoint` can be used to override this value or to set this value, if not already set.

+## Authentication

+Currently, only the AWS authentication credentials file `~/.aws/credentials` is supported.
+For now, the environment variable `AWS_PROFILE` is used to lookup the profile.

 ## Scripts

 Remote script support is currently limited to http/https endpoints.